alexandroskapsalidis/autos-database/README.md

 ## Features

-- Basic login system with email and password
+- Login system using hashed passwords (MD5 + salt)
+- Session-based authentication
 - View all autos in a dynamic table
-- Add new autos (make, year, mileage)
+- Add new autos (make, year, mileage) with full validation
 - Delete autos with inline forms
-- Success/error feedback messages
+- Flash messages for success/error feedback
+- Secure output with htmlentities() to prevent XSS

 ## Technologies

-- PHP (with PDO)
+- PHP 8+ (with PDO for database interaction)
 - MySQL
-- HTML / CSS
+- HTML5 / CSS3
 - Bootstrap 5
-- JavaScript (for small UI interactions)
+- Basic JavaScript (UI interactions)

 ## Database Setup

 To get started, use the included `NOTES.sql` file.
 It creates the database, users, and tables with sample data.

-## Notes

-This is a learning project, focusing on PHP and MySQL integration.
-Passwords are not hashed for simplicity.